A derived construction of eigenvarieties: Local results

 \begin{proof} If $V$ is such a representation of $G$, then the orbit map gives us $V \hookrightarrow C^{\la}(G, K) \hat{\otimes} V$.
 Locally analytic functions on $G$ pull back to locally analytic functions on $P$, there is a induced orbit map $V \hookrightarrow C^{\la}(P, K) \hat{\otimes} V$ for $P$. \end{proof}

 For a locally analytic representation $V$ of $P$, we have the locally analytic induction as follows (\cite[\S 4.1.1]{Fea99}):

 \begin{thm} Let $V$ be a $K$-Banach space equipped with a continuous $P$-action.
-Then locally analytic vectors of $\operatorname{ct-Ind}^G_P(V)$ are identified with locally analytic induction of locally analytic vectors of $V$ as a topological isomorphism:
+The locally analytic vectors of $\operatorname{ct-Ind}^G_P(V)$ are identified with the locally analytic induction of locally analytic vectors of $V$ as a topological isomorphism:

 \end{thm}